 In the pre-DevOps era, maintaining uptime was sacrosanct as availability trumped agility.
 Temporarily, NetOps 1.0 promotes maximum network availability with minimal disruption.
 However, it has long-term adverse ramifications as it creates an unrelenting, complex infrastructure that is not amenable to change or scale and is an obstacle to agile development.
-And this spurred the next phase of NetOps, i.e. NetOps 2.0.
+This spurred the next phase of NetOps, i.e. NetOps 2.0.

-With the advent and widespread adoption of the cloud, developers tuned in to the intricacies of networking, and network teams sought after developer approaches to adapt to the changing business landscape.
+With the advent and widespread adoption of the cloud, developers tuned in to the intricacies of networking, and network teams sought developer approaches to adapt to the changing business landscape.
 Here’s what changed in NetOps 2.0:

 The topmost priority of all digital enterprises today is to be more agile so that they can match customer expectations.
-By combining the principles of DevOps into Network Operations such as continuous network automation and validation, network operations can be further simplified leading to an increase in speed, efficiency, availability, and agility while also fostering innovation.
+By combining the principles of DevOps into Network Operations, such as continuous network automation and validation, network operations can be further simplified leading to an increase in speed, efficiency, availability, and agility while also fostering innovation.

-The success stories of some of the biggest cloud service providers have triggered the enterprise IT businesses to follow their lead by adopting the two pillars of NetOps, i.e. Automation and Virtualization, to optimally ramp up their network infrastructures.
+The success stories of some of the biggest cloud service providers have triggered enterprise IT businesses to follow their lead by adopting the two pillars of NetOps, i.e. Automation and Virtualization, to optimally ramp up their network infrastructures.

 Implementing NetOps2.0 in organizations requires both top-down and bottom-up initiatives.
-This can include adjustments in cultural values to accommodate managed risk-taking, awarding innovative initiatives, and promoting a spirit of enquiry that challenges the status quo.
+This can include adjustments in cultural values to accommodate managed risk-taking, awarding innovative initiatives, and promoting a spirit of inquiry that challenges the status quo.
 Effective collaborations between Networking, DevOps, and DevSecOps teams should be encouraged so that everybody is connected and works towards business success.

 One of the primary goals of DevOps practitioners is to automate as many of the software release pipelines as possible.
-Similar levels of production and programmability are making their way into networking which accounts for the similarity between DevOps and NetOps.
+Similar levels of production and programmability are making their way into networking, which accounts for the similarity between DevOps and NetOps.
 Just like DevOps, NetOps can be implemented using technology.

 At the same time, NetOps and DevOps teams can come together to deal with network issues by collaborating and sharing tools that can aid and bolster IT as a whole.

 Different NetOps tools are designed to help automate network workflows including network implementations and network operations.
 DevOps teams can make use of these tools to perform configuration changes and update the devices automatically, such as Alarm & Alert detection services and monitoring to avoid overdue estimated network device licensing, renewals, upgrades, and incident management services.
-Thus, the application of DevOps tools to Networking has brought in agility, availability, and automation in Networks.
+Thus, the application of DevOps tools to Networking has brought agility, availability, and automation in networks.

 89%, who had introduced NetOps, said that it had made their organization’s network more reliable.

 Security is essential to avoid network downtime, as the consequences negatively affect customer satisfaction and profit.
-Now, with networks more layered than ever, and subsequently more vulnerable than ever organizations are investing in NetOps to enhance security and reduce the potential for downtime.
+Now, with networks more layered than ever, and subsequently more vulnerable than ever, organizations are investing in NetOps to enhance security and reduce the potential for downtime.
 NetOps tools and practices have helped in remediating and resolving network and system issues by enabling network management and network monitoring.

 NetOps is a proactive, data-driven approach to Networking that helps modernize networks and increase their resilience.
 It is more than the integration of new solutions.
 It entails a mindset shift both top-down and bottom-up of the professionals that work within it.
-By transitioning into the NetOps culture, enterprises and engineers will ensure effective integration of NetOps with other key teams such as DevOps and SecOps and enable a smoother digital transformation journey.
+By transitioning into the NetOps culture, enterprises and engineers will ensure effective integration of NetOps with other key teams, such as DevOps and SecOps, and enable a smoother digital transformation journey.